 Q: I am preparing a balance sheet specification for the year 2020.
 However, the transactions from 2019 are visible there.
 How can they be removed from the balance sheet specification as they do not belong there?

-Change and zeroing of tracking items
+Change and zeroing of follow-up objects

-Fiscal year opening balance 1.1
+Financial period opening balance 1.1

-Fiscal year write-offs 25% residual value
+Financial period write-offs 25% residual value

 Account balance opening situation